Artem723/spider-sence-bot/README.md

 ![message-example-img](https://github.com/Artem723/spider-sence-bot/blob/master/imgs/Message_example.png?raw=true"message")

-To associate a Telegram account with a device, user should speak with bot and send to hom the following command:
+To associate a Telegram account with a device, user should speak with the bot and send to him the following command:

 ```
 /tie {device}
 ```
 Where `device` -- is a device id.

-After this, if the device with such id will send a request, the user will be notified.
+So, if the device with such id will send a request, the user will be notified.

 To store telegram accounts associated with devices, the server uses MongoDB.